dolittle007/dolittle007.github.io/_posts/2015-05-15-Penalized-Regression.md

 ---
 layout: post
-title: "Computer Practical Exercise on Penalized Regression Methods for Association Studies"
+title: "Penalized Regression Methods for Association Studies"
 date: 2015-05-15
 category: tutorial
 tags: [linear regression model, analysis, logistic regression model, plot, R]
-image: density-plot-post.png
 ---

 The default graphical display of most plotting functions in R is very limited (and usually not very pretty).
 But that doesn’t mean that we should conform with those crude figures.